apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/cug.md

 The following section describes how to deploy the CUG authorization model into an Oak repository and how to customize the `CugExclude` extension point.

+_Note:_ the reverse steps can be used to completely disable the CUG authorization model in case it is not needed for a given repository installation but shipped by a vendor such as e.g. Adobe AEM 6.3.

 #### Deploy CugConfiguration